Mother’s milk is always a best option when it comes to milk for pets.

 Can Dogs Drink Cow Milk?

-Regular cow’s milk for puppies can develop sinus problems; diarrhea or tummy aches as some dogs face difficulty in digesting lactose (naturally occurring sugar in dairy products).
+Regular cow’s milk for puppies can develop sinus problems; diarrhea or tummy aches as some dogs and cats face difficulty in digesting lactose (naturally occurring sugar in dairy products).

 Not only for dogs, but lactose is many times hard to digest for humans as well as for other animals like cat.